 - figures out how to present a project idea effectively.

-At this stage, we create a list of existing and potential competitors, both direct and indirect ones.
+At this stage, we create a list of existing and potential competitors, both direct and indirect.
 For this purpose, we use the data from stakeholder interviews, online search and keyword analysis, “zoom-out” to related markets for similar solutions.
-Then, we define assessment criteria and perform the analysis of the competitors’ systems — consider main and domain-specific features, systems’ strengths and weaknesses, content, brand-related and technical aspects, user journeys.
+Then, we define assessment criteria and perform the analysis of the competitors’ systems — consider main and domain-specific features, systems’ strengths and weaknesses, content, brand-related and technical aspects, and user journeys.

 Domain knowledge gathering

 Interviewing domain experts and studying a particular industry or area of business are important parts of software business analysis.
 At this stage, we perform an in-depth domain analysis using search, related articles and other domain-specific materials, consult with the stakeholders to get a better view of the client’s environment.